microsoft/openvmm/Guide/src/user_guide/openhcl/run/openvmm.md

 cargo run -p ohcldiag-dev -- $env:temp\ohcldiag-dev kmsg
 ```

-## Vtl2 VmBus Support
+## Vtl2 VMBus Support

-OpenHCL run under OpenVMM can act as the VmBus server to VTL0.
+OpenHCL run under OpenVMM can act as the VMBus server to VTL0.
 Additionally,
 OpenHCL can be configured to forward offers made by OpenVMM to VTL0.

-To run OpenVMM and OpenHCL with VmBus host relay support:
+To run OpenVMM and OpenHCL with VMBus host relay support:

 ```bash
  --vmbus-redirect